mdn/content/files/en-us/web/api/mediasource/index.md

 - {{domxref("MediaSource.duration")}}
   - : Gets and sets the duration of the current media being presented.
 - {{domxref("MediaSource.handle")}} {{ReadOnlyInline}} {{Experimental_Inline}}
-  - : Returns a {{domxref("MediaSourceHandle")}} object, a proxy for the `MediaSource` that can be transferred from a dedicated worker back to the main thread and attached to a media element via its {{domxref("HTMLMediaElement.srcObject")}} property.
+  - : Inside a dedicated worker, returns a {{domxref("MediaSourceHandle")}} object, a proxy for the `MediaSource` that can be transferred from the worker back to the main thread and attached to a media element via its {{domxref("HTMLMediaElement.srcObject")}} property.
 - {{domxref("MediaSource.readyState")}} {{ReadOnlyInline}}
   - : Returns an enum representing the state of the current `MediaSource`, whether it is not currently attached to a media element (`closed`), attached and ready to receive {{domxref("SourceBuffer")}} objects (`open`), or attached but the stream has been ended via {{domxref("MediaSource.endOfStream()")}} (`ended`.)
 - {{domxref("MediaSource.sourceBuffers")}} {{ReadOnlyInline}}